AnissaE/Basic-string-tools/README.md

 pip install -i https://test.pypi.org/simple/ --no-deps bstools
 ```

-## Running the tests
+## Running tests

-Explain how to run the automated tests for this system

-## Tutorial
+You can find some test commands and the results you sould obtain in the docstring.

 ## TODO